dhabersack/islovely.co/_firetips/2020-07-20-filtering-falsy-values-from-arrays.md

 ---
 title: "Filtering falsy values from arrays"
-tags: ["JavaScript", "arrays", "truthiness", "filter"]
+tags: ["JavaScript"]
 ---
 The constructor for Boolean values is all you need to filter all falsy values from an array.
-Keep in mind that this takes out `false`, `0`, `null`, `undefined`, empty strings, and NaN.
+Keep in mind that this takes out `false`, `0`, `null`, `undefined`, empty strings, and `NaN`.
 If you don’t want that, filter by something more specific.

 ```js
 const values = [